 Often these procedures are performed while the patient is awake under mild sedation helping to allow for a rapid recovery and early hospital discharge.

-Multiple Temple specialists, including interventional cardiologists and cardiovascular surgeons, work together to help determine whether TAVR is an appropriate option for a given patient.
+A specialized "heart team", including interventional cardiologists and cardiovascular surgeons, work together to help determine whether TAVR is an appropriate option for a given patient.
 Our interventional cardiologists and cardiovascular surgeons specialize in minimally invasive procedures like TAVR, and are experienced at working with patients with high-risk conditions.
 Temple is home to one of the region’s most sophisticated surgical suites, providing the resources needed to undertake complex cardiovascular procedures such as as transcavel TAVR.
 This is a new technique to deliver the transcatheter in patients who previously required partial surgery in the chest.
 This new technology often allows for patients to recover faster to renurn to every day activites.